-UB Foundation Building 1130 N. Charles St. Tel: 410.837.6131
+UB Foundation Building 1130 N. Charles St.

-E-mail: alumni@ubalt.edu Web: www.ubalt.edu/alumni
+Email: alumni@ubalt.edu Web: www.ubalt.edu/alumni

 The University of Baltimore Alumni Association's mission is one of service-to its members and to the University.
 The association is a nondues-based organization, and every student receives a lifetime membership upon graduation.